DSctadr/Nowcasting-Malaysia-GDP/README.md

-# Nowcasting Malaysia’s GDP with Machine Learning
+# Nowcasting Malaysia’s GDP using Machine Learning

 ### Introduction
 This report presents the International Data Science Accelerator Programme's output for Nowcasting Malaysia's Gross Domestic Product (GDP) using Machine Learning (ML).
 This mentor-mentee programme was held over 12 weeks (April 11 to July 1, 2022) between mentees, Veronica Jamilat, Khadijah Jasni, Fatin Ezzati (statisticians from the Department of Statistics Malaysia), and Will Malpass (Data Scientist, Data Science Campus UK) as a mentor.